 While sleep medications and cannabidiol in anxiety and sleep can treat your sleep disorder, you might be surprised at how much you can improve with some lifestyle adjustments.

-Working out does wonders for the mind and body.
+Working out does wonder for the mind and body.
 But did you know that exercise also helps us sleep better?

 Outdoor exercise improves sleep in more ways than we know.
 Aerobic activities such as jogging, brisk walking, and HIIT routines force us to breathe fresh air.
 Fresh air is crucial in keeping our immune and circulatory systems healthy.
 It’s no secret: a healthy body relaxes more efficiently.